UX and Usability

 • UX is not just about an individual using a system in perfect isolation.

-• UX goes beyond user interface design and also differs from broader user experiences such as brand, consumer or customer experiences, although it influences and is influenced by them.
+• UX goes beyond user interface design and also differs from broader user experiences such as brand, consumer or customer experiences, although it influences them and is influenced by them.

 “The noun 'user experience' refers to an encounter with a system that has a beginning and an end.
 It refers to an overall designation of how people have experienced (verb) a period of encountering a system.
 This view emphasizes the outcome and memories of an experience rather than its dynamic nature.
 It does not specifically emphasize its individual nature because 'a user experience' can refer to either an individual or a group of people encountering a system together.”